-Institutional racism is a thing, and combating it is a large part of the reason for observing Black Women’s Equal Pay Day, marked on the current year calendar as the day Black women “caught up” to the earnings of non-Hispanic White males after the end of the previous year.
+Institutional racism is a thing, and combating it is a large part of the reason for observing Black Women’s Equal Pay Day, which takes place annually on a date set by a national group of advocates.
+This year, it takes place on July 27.

 In 2020, 226 days passed before African and Black American women had reached that point, without regard to job type and required education.
 On National Black Women’s Equal Pay Day, let your voice join the courageous activists rallying to influence leaders, disseminate crucial knowledge, and make pay equity a reality.

 History of National Black Women's Equal Pay Day

 Back in 1996, an organization called the National Committee on Pay Equity declared the observation of Equal Pay Day.
 The coalition of labor unions, professional associations, civil rights organizations and individuals has been fighting ever since to open people’s eyes to the realities of implicit discrimination in the workplace and around the paycheck.

 In the last quarter-century, the spotlight on inequality has become brighter and brighter, with a turning point in 2020 that at the very least made those oblivious to the situation more aware of the facts surrounding institutional racism and sexism, as a national dialogue about race opened up.